 The Samsung Galaxy S24 Ultra succeeds S23 Ultra as Samsung’s flagship model.
 Its main camera has the same headline-grabbing 200MP sensor that uses pixel-binning technology as its predecessor.
 However, the telephoto camera has been upgraded to a new 50MP 5x telephoto zoom from the previous 10MP 10x telephoto seen on the S22/S23 ultra.

 A new generation of AI technology is introduced with the S24 series, utilised during image capture and said to improve night photography, noise performance, zoom quality and HDR imaging among others.
 AI is also relevant in the new on-device and cloud-based editing features like its new Reflection removal tool.
+Speaking of reflection removal, which is really useful, the S24 Ultra also has one of the best screens on any phone, thanks to the anti-reflective coating on the screen.

 The Samsung Galaxy S24 Ultra can give some really impressive 10x zoom photos.
 Photo Joshua Waller